jeremyhager/jeremyhager.github.io/README.md

 sudo virt-install --connect qemu:///system --network=bridge:virbr0 --initrd-inject="/home/jeremy/ks.cfg" --extra-args="ks=file:/ks.cfg console=ttyS0" -n MoinMoin -f /home/imgs/moinmoin.img -r 1024 -s 12 --location=/home/isos/CentOS-7-x86_64-DVD-1908.iso --os-type=centos7.0 --accelerate --hvm --graphics none
 ```

-Then boom: Install flew by and and I was connected via serial console to the VM!
+Then boom: Install flew by and I was connected via serial console to the VM!
 Now in my defense to the comment slm made above, I went back to the man page of virt-install and I did not see it _explicitly_ expressed that one **cannot** use `--extra-args` with `-c` and `--extra-args` **only** works with `--location`.
 However it _does_ state that `--extra-args` is used to pass kernel arguments from `--location`.
 So I suppose one could say that if I read it more carefully perhaps I'd make the connection...however I still do wish it was a bit more explicit for those that may have a lapse in reading comprehension.

 One thing I noticed is that by using `--location` I no longer needed to eject the cdrom before undefining the VM in virsh.
 In case you ever run into this yourself, the syntax is rather easy to eject an ISO from virsh: `change-media domain PATH --eject` where `PATH` = sda, sdb, etc. Finding what `PATH` to use is also easy: `domblklist domain`.